Discover Log Shipping: 10 Best Practices

 Q: Does Log Shipping work with Azure SQL?

-Ans: Log Shipping in SQL Server is not natively supported in Azure SQL Database, but we can use it with an Azure SQL Managed Instance.
+Ans: Log Shipping is not natively supported in Azure SQL Database.
+However, it may be used with an Azure SQL Managed Instance.

 Q: What recovery model is needed for log shipping?